All clubs and societies need rules. Here are ours.

 7.7 With regard to the Club Joining Fee, entitled members may apply for an instalment agreement at the discretion of the combined decision of the Treasurer and Membership Secretary.
 All such arrangements shall be reported to the Committee at the next scheduled meeting.

 7.8 All senior members, whether new, existing or long distance, will pay the full requisite fee for membership to the relevant national sporting organisation that has been affiliated to by the club, even if they pay pro-rata or concessionary Club membership fees.
-The details of the designated organisation will be posted on the club notice board and website.
+The details of the designated organisation will be posted on the website.
 This fee will be paid in addition to existing club subs but collected by the membership secretary concurrently.
 If a member has already paid the appropriate fee via another club subscription, they must provide the membership secretary with the relevant registration number.

 8.1 All money belonging to the Club and not invested on behalf of the Club shall be paid by the Treasurer into the Club account at the Bank/Building Society to be named by the Committee.